 Not all couples are meant to be—and Sam (Ted Danson) and Diane (Shelley Long) from Cheers were the perfect example of that.
-These two were pretty mismatched from the beginning; he was a womanizing bartender, she was an aspiring writer working as a cocktail waitress.
+These two were pretty mismatched from the beginning: He was a womanizing bartender, and she was an aspiring writer working as a cocktail waitress.
 What existed between these two was purely sexual tension, which is why their numerous attempts at starting a relationship never worked out.
 The final time they decided to give it a shot was in the series finale, which brought in 84.4 million viewers—making it the second most-watched series finale of all time.
-Sam and Diane were set to marry and ride off into the sunset together, but they realized, like Kevin and Winnie, they simply weren’t meant to be.
+Sam and Diane were set to marry and ride off into the sunset together, but they realized, like Kevin and Winnie, that they simply weren't meant to be.

 Roseanne and Dan, Roseanne

-In terms of couples most of America can relate to, none come close to Roseanne (Roseanne Barr) and Dan (John Goodman) Connor on Roseanne, which debuted in 1988.
-The Connors were a textbook “regular” family living in the heartland dealing with issues that many Americans face on a daily basis—financial strains, family drama, that sort of thing.
+In terms of couples most of America can relate to, none come close to Roseanne (Roseanne Barr) and Dan Conner (John Goodman) on Roseanne, which debuted in 1988.
+The Conners were a textbook "regular" family living in the heartland dealing with issues that many Americans face on a daily basis—financial strains, family drama, that sort of thing.
 But these two kept each other and audiences in stitches with their antics, always showing that they loved and supported each other.

 Paul and Jamie, Mad About You

 Few TV couples have as much chemistry as Paul (Paul Reiser) and Jamie (Helen Hunt) did on the '90s series Mad About You.
 The New York City pair was, well, mad about each other, but they struggled to keep their relationship running smoothly—you know, like the rest of us do.